HarjitSi/MouseDash/ReadMe.md

 As you figure things out, you are welcome to send pull requests to improve the documentation.

 # Background Information
-Please see file ***Minos 2014 Logging.pptx*** for on overview of the initial goals, a walk through of how to use it, including a video of the usage.
+Please see file ***docs/Minos 2014 Logging.pptx*** for on overview of the initial goals, a walk through of how to use it, including a video of the usage.
 The video uses an older version of MouseDash and so doesn't show all the features.

+The file ***docs/Mouse Dashboard Description.docx*** captures what I set out to do.
+The file ***docs/Mouse Dashboard Description.docx*** has a description of the MouseDash PC application.
+Some items are covered there that are not covered in this description.

 # MouseDash PC Application
 The C# application is a mixture of Windows Forms, a custom Maze control and graphs using ZedGraph.
 A fun aspect of writing this application was keeping all the information displayed aligned to the same event.
 Now that it is working, it could do with a refactor but since it is working, I'm hopefully never going to make changes in this area.